omicscodeathon/denguedrug/README.md

 </p>

 <p align="justify">
   Ligands docking to the protease's active site showed interactions with essential residues like His51, Ser135, Leu128, Pro132, Ser131, Tyr161, and Asp75, as detailed in <a href="#table-3">Table 3</a> and the accompanying <a href="output/Molecular Docking/Supplemental 1 - Binding energies and intermolecular interactions between compounds and NS2B_NS3 protease.csv">Supplementary file 1</a>.
 With highest binding affinities, anhydrophlegmacin and anhydrophlegmacin-9,10-quinones_B2, interacted with same residues, including His51, Asp75, Gly151, Leu128, Pro132, and Gly153.
 These ligands formed hydrogen bonds with Asp75-Ser135-His51, with bond lengths measuring 2.57, 3.06, and 2.86 $Å$, respectively.
-Prednisolone established hydrogen bonds with Gly151 (2.90 $Å$, 2.71 $Å$), Asp75 (2.95 $Å$), His51 (3.21 $Å$), and Gly153 (2.93 $Å$, 3.16 $Å$).
-Furthermore, ZINC14441502 interacted with Gly151 and Ser135 at bond lengths of 2.86 and 2.99 $Å$, respectively, and engaged in hydrophobic bonding with Leu128, Gly153, Asn152, Val72, Asp75, His151, and Phe130 (<a href="output/Molecular Docking/Supplemental 1 - Binding energies and intermolecular interactions between compounds and NS2B_NS3 protease.csv">Supplementary file 1</a>).
-A total of <b>39</b> from the 56 compounds docked effectively, showing strong interactions with key active site residues were chosen for subsequent analysis.
+Prednisolone established hydrogen bonds with Gly151, Asp75, His51, and Gly153 (<a href="#table-3">Table 3</a>).
+Furthermore, ZINC14441502 interacted with Gly151 and Ser135 at bond lengths 2.86 and 2.99 $Å$, respectively, and engaged in hydrophobic bonding with Leu128, Gly153, Asn152, Val72, Asp75, His151, and Phe130 (<a href="output/Molecular Docking/Supplemental 1 - Binding energies and intermolecular interactions between compounds and NS2B_NS3 protease.csv">Supplementary file 1</a>).
+A total of <b>39</b> from the 56 compounds docked effectively, showing strong interactions were chosen for subsequent analysis.
 </p>

-**Table 3.<a name="table-3"></a>** Top 20 Protein-ligand interactions between selected hits and NS2B/NS3 post-docking, including two known inhibitors.
+**Table 3.<a name="table-3"></a>** Top 15 Protein-ligand interactions between selected hits and NS2B/NS3 post-docking, including two known inhibitors.

 | N°  | Compound names                                                      | Binding Affinity ($`kcal/mol`$) | Hydrogen bonding with bond length ($`Å`$) | Hydrophobic contacts |
 | :-- | :------------------------------------------------------------------ | :-----------------------------: | :---------------------------------------: | :------------------: |